69th Year! 69th Year!

 horizontal rule

-3d.
-'Velocity' [nightclub] & 'Kinema Live' [live gigs] (2007 - present)
+'Velocity' [nightclub] & 'Kinema Live' [live gigs] (2007 - 2011)

-'The Ballroom' and 'Sinky's (or 'The Sinclair Arms' / 'Bailey's' / 'The Castleton') was bought by the Stirling-based Castle Leisure Group on Monday 2nd July 2007 and closed it's doors for an extensive refurbishment (inside & out) on Monday 23rd July.
+'The Ballroom' and 'Sinky's (or 'The Sinclair Arms' / 'Bailey's' / 'The Castleton') was bought by the Stirling-based Castle Leisure Group on Monday 2nd July 2007 and closed its doors for an extensive refurbishment (inside & out) on Monday 23rd July.

 Other names seriously considered at the time were 'Logic' 'Kinetic' & 'Kinema'.